tki-indigenous-genomics/standards/README.md

 - **Nearline:** Nearline Storage is ideal for data you plan to read or modify on average once per month or less.
 Nearline Storage is appropriate for data backup and short-term archiving.
 - **Archive:** highly durable storage for data archiving, backup, and disaster recovery.
 Only used for infrequently accessed data.

-**Community access:** Are their community custodians for this data?
+**Community access:** Are their community custodians for these data?
 If so, who are they?
 **Identifiable:** Could this data be used to identify an individual (YES/NO).
 **Location:** Location(s) where the data should be stored.
 **Notes:** Any additional information that would assist users of the data.